COBOL sp2, The 100% COBOL Solution for Graphical User Interface Development

 Java is very similar in nature to C++.
 It is event driven, far more cryptic than COBOL and interpretive.

-Using C, C++ Java or Visual Basic with COBOL results in the same headaches as using API code with COBOL.
+Using C, C++ or Java with COBOL results in the same headaches as using API code with COBOL.
 For example:

-- Using C, C++ Java or Visual Basic with COBOL results in "mixed language" maintenance and debugging headaches.
+- Using C, C++ or Java with COBOL results in “mixed language” maintenance and debugging headaches.

 - Your mixed language source program may not be as portable as your COBOL source program.

-- C, C++ Java and Visual Basic compilers which support GUI window development use event driven methodologies, not procedurally driven methodologies.
+- C, C++ and Java compilers which support GUI window development use event driven methodologies, not procedural driven methodologies.

-- Using C, C++ Java or Visual Basic for your user interface will result in extensive and costly staff re-training.
+- Using C, C++ or Java for your user interface will result in extensive and costly staff re-training.

 Reusability of COBOL sp2 Screens in Other COBOL applications